zandrmartin/tasks.js/README.md

 ## Explanation of actions

 - `add` adds a task
-- `clean-cache` deletes all completed tasks from the storage file
+- `clean-cache` deletes all completed tasks from the data file
 - `complete` completes a task, either by marking it completed, or rescheduling it for its next occurrence
 - `delete` deletes a task.
 There is no recovery.
 - `list` list tasks, optionally narrowed by some search criteria